 Nigel married Schanda Butler in 1989.
-He has a son, Justin, who lives with his wife Angela in Los Angeles,
+He has a son, Justin, who lives with his wife Angela in North Carolina,

-and a daughter, Annette who lives with her husband Barry and their children Ashley and Katie Marie near Manchester, England.
+and a daughter, Annette, who lives with her husband Barry and their children Ashley and Katie Marie in England.

 NIGEL'S CAREERNigel began his music career as lead vocalist for the Fireflies in Sunderland, England, where he spent his teen years [please see Roger Smith's excellent website Ready Steady Gone for a fantastic summary of Nigel's early career, and great vintage photos of him with Jazzboard].
 One night when the group's regular drummer quit before a gig, Nigel decided to give the drums a go, and thus began his drumming career.
 In 1967, he and his school buddy, guitarist Mick Grabham, auditioned for the group Plastic Penny and got the job, leaving Sunderland for Swinging London.
 Plastic Penny broke up in 1969 after a big hit on the British charts with "Everything I Am" and two albums for Page One Records.
 Nigel then joined Mirage bassist Dee Murray and guitarist Ray Fenwick in a post-Stevie Winwood version of the Spencer Davis Group, touring the United States with them in Autumn 1969.
 They were featured on the album Funky, which was finally released in 1997.
 Spencer dissolved the group after the tour and Nigel was unemployed until Elton John, a singer-songwriter friend of Nigel's from the Dick James Studios session circuit, told him that singer David Byron's group was looking for a drummer.
 Nigel joined the nascent Uriah Heep, playing nine live dates with them and playing on the track "Dreammare," on their debut album Very 'eavy, Very 'umble.
 While working with Heep, Nigel had been performing on Elton's studio demos.
 Nigel's first appearance on record with Elton came in 1969, playing on the song "Lady, What's Tomorrow" on the Empty Sky album.
 Nigel became Elton's tour drummer in the Spring of 1970, forming a hot rhythm section with his Spencer Davis cohort Dee Murray.
 The trio debuted at the Roundhouse in London on April 21st.
 Nigel was finally "promoted" to Elton's permanent session drummer in 1972 with the release of Honky Chateau.
 Nigel stayed on until May 1975, when Elton paradoxically changed the lineup of his hugely successful band by replacing Nigel and Dee with Roger Pope and Kenny Passarelli.
 This decision is still to this day derided by fans of pop music.